-Signs You Need to Remove a Dead or Dying Tree
+Signs You Need to Remove a Risky Tree

 Do you have trees on your Sonoma County property?
 Trees add shade, privacy, and most importantly — beauty — to any yard.
 Unfortunately, a tree’s health can decline and cause dangerous situations.

 We have several tips for spotting a dangerous tree, but the best thing to do if you are unsure is to call a professional, like Vintage Tree Care for a risk assessment.
 An expert will know how to assess disease and other issues that begin to show up on a tree.
 And even if a tree seems to be healthy, unpredictable weather can turn it into a hazard in no time at all.

 Here are a few things to keep your eyes out for when looking for signs of a dangerous tree:

 Have you noticed that your tree has not been producing leaves over the past few seasons?
 Or maybe the cover has become thinner, not providing the shade that it used to.
 There are signs that a tree might be dead or dying.

 If you have many trees, you might notice that one is losing its leaves earlier than the others.
 Take a look at the fallen leaves and look for signs of abnormality.
 A professional will be able to identify diseases and other conditions that trees might be suffering from.